,

 I knew overcoming this pain wasn’t going to happen overnight but consistency would be key.

 In the beginning stages, I promised myself that I would dedicate a specific time every single day to dilate in hopes that my efforts would pay off.
-To my surprise, I managed to get the first dilator in after about 10 days.

 I remember feeling so proud of myself and even excited to share this news with my pelvic floor physiotherapist at my next appointment.
 I think I was just relieved to know that there was actually NOT a wall down there and I could actually get something inside.